TagirSharipov/quiz-sw/README.md

 ### Managing Rate Limits (Error 429 "Too Many Requests")

+The endpoint gives the error if a request is made within a short period (5 sec).
-The service worker helps manage rate limits by caching the quiz data and serving it from the cache if a request is made within a short period.
+The service worker helps manage rate limits by caching the quiz data and serving it from the cache if the quiz is unresolved.
 This reduces the number of requests sent to the endpoint, helping to avoid hitting the rate limit.

 1. **Cache-First Strategy**: The service worker uses a cache-first strategy, where it first checks if the requested resource is available in the cache.
 If it is, the cached response is returned, reducing the need to make frequent network requests.